-

 Wrexham

 In February 2001 Lee Trundle finally made it into league football in February 2001 when he joined Wrexham from Rhyl.
 But his earlier career had taken in a number of clubs including Stalybridge and Southport to little effect.
 In just eighteen WP matches for Rhyl he netted fifteen goals including some spectacular strikes.
+At The Racecourse club Lee netted 27 times from 94 games.

-Liverpool born Trundle became a popular figure with Wrexham fans with his trickery and powerful shooting but left The Racecourse for Swansea City during the summer of 2003.
-After 78 goals from 138 starts he moved to Bristol City in August 2007 and by March 2008 had added 3 goals in 18 starts.
-He went on to play for Leeds United and Swansea City before a surprise move back to WP circles with Neath FC was announced during the summer of 2010.
+After 78 goals from 135 starts he moved to Bristol City in August 2007 and by March 2008 had added 3 goals in 18 starts.
+He went on to play for Leeds United (1 in 10) and Swansea City (5 in 20) before a surprise move back to WP circles with Neath FC was announced during the summer of 2010.

 Mark Williams